Beautiful Fall Dough Bowl Decor in 3 Minute Styles

 First of all, I use dough bowls and wooden vessels throughout our entire home.
 In the bathroom, I have a small one on my counter to hold pretty soaps; that’s really my only “decor” in the master bathroom!

 My kitchen island almost always has a bowl or basket to hold fruit and seasonal items.
-Long dough bowls, like THIS one, can make great table centerpieces and also work beautifully on console and entryway tables.
+A long dough bowl, like THIS one, can make great table centerpieces and also work beautifully on console and entryway tables.

 Actually, a small bowl can be a great plant or candle holder for a side table or night stand too!